mantidproject/mantid/dev-docs/source/BatchWidget/Internals/StrictModelIndexing.rst

   always be successful.
 * Conversion from a valid index into the main model to a valid index into the main model could be unsuccessful.

+Given a :code:`QModelIndex`, in order to convert to a strongly typed variant you must know whether it originated from the filtered model or the main model.
+Conversion to the appropriate strongly typed variant is done via assertion using the functions :code:`fromMainModel` and :code:`fromFilteredModel` provided by :code:`StrictQModelIndices.h`.
+These functions attempt to check the assertion by requiring a reference to the model you are claiming the index is from and comparing it with the pointer returned by calling :code:`.model()` on the model index.
+However this is only a heuristic since the index could refer to a cell which has since been removed from the filtered model due to a change of filter.

+After the construction of the :code:`JobTreeView`, indices provided through :code:`QTreeView` APIs are indices into the filtered model and must be mapped into the main model before being used to modify it. :code:`RowLocation`\ s on the other hand always correspond with indices into the main model.

+Asserting that an index is from one space or the other as described above is not the same as mapping from one space into the other.
+This is performed using the functions :code:`mapToMainModel` and :code:`mapToFilteredModel` defined in :code:`JobTreeView` which internally call methods of the filtered model.